hclsampleapps/kandy-cpaas2-sample-android/README.md

 # kandy-cpaas2-sample-android
-It is the sample app of CPaaS2 modules (Call, SMS, Chat, Presence, Address book)
+It is the sample app of CPaaS2 modules (Call, SMS, Chat, Presence, Address book, Group Chat & Multimedia Chat)

 ### Install as Android App
 You can download the .apk file from [releases](https://github.com/hclsampleapps/kandy-cpaas2-sample-android/releases) section.